petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 calkit runenv -- blockMesh -help
 ```

+This is great.
+We didn't need to install OpenFOAM, and neither will our
+collaborators.

 ## Adding the simulation runs to the pipeline

+We can run things interactively and make sure things work,
+but

+You don't want to rely on interactive work to produce something permanent.
+So, we

+Any time you get to a point where you do want to save something permanent,
+that should be created by the pipeline.

 Alright, now that we have an environment setup,
 we can start declaring what operations we want to run in our pipeline.